paralikes/Octave/README.md

 Octave provides a premium music experience.

 ## The Official Octave
-Click the following [link](https://discordapp.com/oauth2/authorize?client_id=201492375653056512&scope=bot&permissions=8) and add Octave to a server, provided that you have the
+[Click here](https://discordapp.com/oauth2/authorize?client_id=201492375653056512&scope=bot&permissions=8) to add Octave to a server, provided that you have the `Manage Server` permission.

-    `Manage Server` permission.
-The official website for Octave can be found [here](https://octave.gg/).
+[Click here](https://octave.gg/) to head to Octave's website.

 ## Self-hosting Octave
 - Though we do not disallow user-hosted versions of Octave, we will not provide **any** support for it.